Skip to content

 The following are fixed.
 Period.

-• 40% constituent concentration cap
+• Intra-tier concentration cap of 50%

 • Five-sector classification structure